Puppy Feeding Guide: How Much to Feed a Puppy

 • Nutrition may be given through a feeding tube and in some cases through an intravenous catheter (parenteral nutrition).

-• The puppy will likely be sent home with a prescription diet that is bland, low fat and easily digestible diet.
-Some may require a more calorie-dense critical care recovery diet, such as Purina Pro Plan Veterinary Diets CN Critical Nutrition Formula Canned Dog & Cat Food.
+• The puppy will likely be sent home with a prescription diet that is bland, low in fat, and easily digestible.
+Some may require a more calorie-dense, critical care recovery diet, such as Purina Pro Plan Veterinary Diets CN Critical Nutrition Formula Canned Dog & Cat Food.

 • Once recovered, most can transition back to regular puppy food.